JsnSwny/tarrant/README.md

 `npm install`

+Next, you must get (or train) the most recent NLU model from [the NLU repository](https://github.com/Zein2002/F20CA).
+Move it to `data/models/nlu-model.tar.gz`.

 Two servers must be run alongside the core server: the Rasa-powered NLU server and the Django server.

 `npm run start-nlu`